 The system GNU distribution is located in the default areas: /usr/bin, /usr/lib or /usr/lib64 for libraries, /usr/include for headers, etc. The user should not need to do anything else than to invoke the compiler by its name, e.g.:

 gfortran source.f -o executable

-For the newer version 4.9.2, load the following module, or put to your .custom.sh
+To e.g. use newer gcc 4.9.2, load the following module, or put to your .custom.sh

 shell init file: